Skip to main content

 History of the Trust

-In 1987 a small group of individuals worked with the former Oamaru Borough Council (since amalgamation, the Waitaki District Council) to obtain funding for a feasibility study into the redevelopment of Oamaru's Harbour and Tyne Streets which unfortunately by the 1980s had seen time and 'progress' take its toll.
+In the early 1980s, a group of local individuals worked with the former Oamaru Borough Council (now the Waitaki District Council) to secure funding for a feasibility study into the future redevelopment of Harbour and Tyne Streets.
+By the 1980s, this area had experienced significant decline as changing economic conditions and development pressures took their toll.

 This product has been added to your cart